robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ## Cost of document production and impact on distribution

-Benkler predicts a new form of economy, which is based on the distributed creation of goods with not exclusively commercial motives [@benkler_wealth_2007].
-In science literature production, an interesting trend to open access articles and non-commercial publishing models can be observed xx.
 PLoS journals, but associated with high cost for the authors.
 PeerJ has a different business model, which stimulates the early reporting of results with a preprint server, as well as an accessible pricing scheme for the authors.
 Examples as the *Journal of Statistical Software* (https://www.jstatsoft.org/) demonstrate the possiblity of completely community supported open access publications.
 PLoS journals, but associated with high cost for the authors.
 PeerJ has a different business model, which stimulates the early reporting of results with a preprint server, as well as an accessible pricing scheme for the authors.
 PLoS journals, but associated with high cost for the authors.
 PeerJ has a different business model, which stimulates the early reporting of results with a preprint server, as well as an accessible pricing scheme for the authors.